 Each kid got to pick out the puppet of choice and after our song and lesson we had our craft time.
 The kids colored each puppet piece and then mom and dad cut them out.
 Pull out the glue stick and wha la!

 Dan and Brittany met in college and fell in love very quickly.
 They dated for a bit and were engaged 4 months later.
 And just 4 months after that were married in the Boise, Idaho Temple.
-They've been together 6 years and have eternity to look forward to.
-The twosome Glenn's are now a fun loving, busy family of FIVE!
+They've been together almost 10 years now and have eternity to look forward to.
+The twosome Glenn's are now a fun loving, busy family of SIX!
 They love being outside when they can and are good with making something wonderful out of nothing at all.